opensearch-project/documentation-website/_search-plugins/ubi/ubi-dashboard-tutorial.md

 ---

 # Build an analytic dashboard for UBI
-Whether you've been collecting user events and queries for a while, or [you uploaded some sample events](https://github.com/o19s/chorus-opensearch-edition/blob/main/katas/003_import_preexisting_event_data.md), now you're ready to visualize them in the dashboard using User Behavior Insights.
+Whether you've been collecting user events and queries for a while, or [you uploaded some sample events](https://github.com/o19s/chorus-opensearch-edition/blob/main/katas/003_import_preexisting_event_data.md), now you're ready to visualize them in the dashboard using User Behavior Insights (UBI).

 ## 1) Fire up the OpenSearch dashboards